CruxConnect/crux-docs/_product_retailer/get_item_detail.md

   {: title="Response" }

 ---
 Get Details about an Item and the SKUs associated to it.
 There is a varying amount of data provided with each item and associated SKUs.
-The Response Parameters arrayed below are potential attributes of Items and SKUs that may be returned to you.
+The Response Parameters listed below are potential attributes of Items and SKUs that may be returned to you.

 ### URL Parameters: